DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 That was a photo of Prophet Sid.
 Kai already saw it multiple times.

-"But you know, Kai, historians have doubts about Sid's legend" - said Saki with a shrug.
+"But you know, Kai, historians have doubts about Sid's legend." - said Saki with a shrug.

-There is established theory that human hero **Prophet Sid** didn't even exist.
+There was established theory that human hero **Prophet Sid** didn't even exist.
-His shining sword is not found at the current moment.
+His shining sword hasn't been found at the current moment.
 Moreover there are no records of his fight against four heroes.

 "As far as we know there is no proof that Sid fought against four heroes of non-human races.